bartelsjoshuac/Corduroy/GCS.md

 3. Open a SSH window to your computer engine: *gcloud compute ssh corduroy-vm*
 4. Return to your work.

-NOTE: You will need to setup billing for the project after leaving the GCS console API, even with a free tier
+NOTE: You will need to setup billing for the project after leaving the GCS console API, even with a free tier or you will have issues reconnecting.